What you get:

 - Videos: hours of videos providing additional details.
 Note that my mistakes are not edited out—rather, they are left in and I show you how to work through them.
 This is especially for the visual learners, like me.

-- Four months of access to the practice test—this will help you know when you are ready to pass!
+- Includes 6 practice test attempts—this will help you know when you are ready to pass!

 - A git repository: peeking is allowed here.